-(1) At least 30 days before the start of each term at either location (San Francisco or San Rafael), the Parties shall meet and confer to determine the appropriate number and type of courses to be offered based on enrollment and the academic needs of MKS-Dominican's students.
+(San Francisco or San Rafael), the Parties shall meet and confer to determine the appropriate number and type of courses to be offered based on enrollment and the academic needs of MKS-Dominican's students.
 This agreement shall be embodied in a Semester Program Agreement attached hereto.